Deformation theory of G_2 conifolds: The deformation theory of G2 conifolds

 Thus, one of our goals will be to use~\eqref{orbittangentspaceeq} and~\eqref{premodulitangentspaceeq} to find a direct complement of $T_{\ph} (\mathcal D_{\nu + 1} \cdot \ph)$ in $ T_{\ph} \mathcal T_{\nu}$.
 This will tell us what the ``tangent space'' at $[\ph]$ to $\mathcal M_{\nu}$ would have to be.
 Then we will use the Banach space implicit function theorem to describe the structure of $\mathcal M_{\nu}$.
 We will prove our main theorem without requiring any assumption about equality in~\eqref{premodulitangentspaceeq}.

 The main theorem that we prove in the next section about the $\G$~conifold moduli space is the following.

 \begin{thm} Let $(M, \ph)$ be a $\G$~conifold, asymptotic to particular $\G$~cones on the ends, at some rate $\nu$.
-Let $\mathcal M_{\nu}$ be the moduli space of all torsion-free $\G$~structures on $M$, asymptotic to the same cones on the ends, at the same rate $\nu$, modulo the appropriate notion of equivalence that preserves these conditions.
-Then for generic $\nu$ (in a sense made precise later), we have \begin{itemize} \item In the AC case, if $\nu \in (-4, -\frac{5}{2})$, the space $\mathcal M_{\nu}$ is a \emph{smooth manifold} whose dimension consists of topological and analytic contributions, given precisely in Corollary~\ref{vdimfinalcor}. \item In the AC case if $\nu < -4$, or in the CS case for any $\nu > 0$, the space $\mathcal M_{\nu}$ is in general only a \emph{topological space}, and the deformation theory may be obstructed.
-There is a subspace $\breve{\mathcal M}_{\nu}$ of $\mathcal M_{\nu}$, called the \emph{reduced moduli space}, which omits a finite-dimensional space (often trivial) of deformations.
-The virtual dimension of $\breve{\mathcal M}_{\nu}$ again consists of topological and analytic contributions, given precisely in Corollary~\ref{vdimfinalcor}. \end{itemize} \end{thm}
+Let $\mathcal M_{\nu}$ be the moduli space of all torsion-free $\G$~structures on $M$, asymptotic to the same cones on the ends, at the same rate $\nu$, modulo the action of diffeomorphisms that fix the $\G$~cones on the ends, and fix the rate of convergence $\nu$ to those cones.
+Then for generic rates $\nu$ (more precisely, for all rates except for a finite set of ``critical rates'' for the operator $d + \dsm$ in the sense of Lockhart--McOwen theory), we have \begin{itemize} \item In the AC case, if $\nu \in (-4, 0)$, the space $\mathcal M_{\nu}$ is a \emph{smooth manifold} whose dimension consists of topological and analytic contributions, given precisely in Corollary~\ref{vdimfinalcor}. \item In the AC case if $\nu < -4$, or in the CS case for any $\nu > 0$, the space $\mathcal M_{\nu}$ is in general only a \emph{topological space}, and the deformation theory may be obstructed.
+The virtual dimension of $\mathcal M_{\nu}$ again consists of topological and analytic contributions, given precisely in Corollary~\ref{vdimfinalcor}. \end{itemize} \end{thm}